NMRLipids/Databank/README.md

 ## API

 The `DatabankLib` python module provides programmatic access to all simulation data in the NMRlipids Databank.
-This enables wide range of novel data-driven applications &mdash; from construction of machine learning models that predict membrane properties, to automatic analysis of virtually any property across all simulations in the Databank.
+It allows to request data to construct various datasets on the base of experimental and simulation data from the Databank that allow one to learn various models about lipid bilayer properties.
+It also allows to design and effectively run automated analysis across all the simulations in the Databank.

-NMRlipids Databank-API documentation is available in [here](https://nmrlipids.github.io/databankLibrary.html).
+The documentation for `DatabankLib` module is available in [here](https://nmrlipids.github.io/auto_gen/Scripts.DatabankLib.html).

 ## How to use

-[A template](https://github.com/NMRLipids/databank-template/blob/main/scripts/template.ipynb) can be used to get started with the analyses utilizing the NMRlipids databank.
-Codes that analyze [area per lipid](https://github.com/NMRLipids/Databank/blob/main/Scripts/AnalyzeDatabank/calcAPL.py), [C-H bond order parameters](https://github.com/NMRLipids/Databank/blob/main/Scripts/AnalyzeDatabank/calcOrderParameters.py), [X-ray scattering form factors](https://github.com/NMRLipids/Databank/blob/main/Scripts/AnalyzeDatabank/calc_FormFactors.py), and [principal component equilibration](https://github.com/NMRLipids/Databank/blob/main/Scripts/AnalyzeDatabank/NMRPCA_timerelax.py) are also available as examples.
+A [jupyter template notebook](https://github.com/NMRLipids/databank-template/blob/main/scripts/template.ipynb) can be used to get started with the analyses utilizing the NMRlipids databank.

 Connection of [Universal molecule and atom naming conventions](https://nmrlipids.github.io/moleculesAndMapping.html) with simulation specific names delivered by mapping files can be used to perform automatic analyses over large sets of simulations.
 The results for large analyses can be stored using the same structure as used for `README.yaml` files as done, for example, for [water permeation](https://github.com/NMRLipids/DataBankManuscript/tree/main/Data/MD-PERMEATION) and lipid [flip-flop](https://github.com/NMRLipids/DataBankManuscript/tree/main/Data/Flipflops) rates in the [repository related to the NMRlipids databank manuscript](https://github.com/NMRLipids/DataBankManuscript).